ElyahuAnavi/TrempBoss-server/README.md

 ### Prerequisites
 - Ensure you have Node.js and MongoDB installed.
-- Obtain necessary API keys (Google Maps, Firebase Admin).
+- Obtain necessary API keys (Firebase Admin).

 ### Installation
 1. Clone the repository: